tremho/odp-documentation/guide_book/src/how/ec/charger/5-integration.md

 ### The scope for our tests
 For these integration tests, we will want to test the whole of the battery subsystem and how it works within service structure.
-The parts of this subystem include
+The parts of this subsystem include
 - `MockBatteryDevice` and internal `MockBattery` and `MockCharger` components
 - `MockBatteryController`